Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 1. Counting valid indices in both the array and hash parts.
 2. Calculating new sizes for each portion.
-3. Resizing the table based on these calculations.
+3. Resize the table based on these calculations.

 These steps ensure the table size is optimized to balance performance and memory usage, minimizing the frequency of reallocations while avoiding excessive memory waste.